 Knowing that I can make some things easier for you.
 Oh, and also the queue jumping, free gig tickets etc haha.
 Most importantly the very unique and close bond we have.

-8. As an interabled couple, do you feel like we miss out on anything compared to non-disabled couples?
+8. Do you feel like we miss out on anything compared to non-disabled couples?

-We do, and non-disabled couples take everything for granted.
+We do, and non-disabled couples take things for granted.
 We miss out on so much of the outdoors, which we both love.
-Things like going to the beach, climbing mountains (something I love doing and would love to experience with you) as well as doing very simple things can mean lots of planning, which in the end sometimes is not worth it and often not possible.
+Things like going to the beach (easier now we have a beach wheelchair), climbing mountains (something I love doing and would love to experience with you) as well as doing very simple things can mean lots of planning, which in the end sometimes is not worth it and often not possible.

 9. What is the one biggest misconception people have about ‘interabled couples’?